Something about the way we’re wired makes us chase the “magic tool” that will somehow make us “better.”

-“Sales engagement platforms are dead.
+“Sales execution platforms are dead.
 It’s all about personalization.”
 This will get you hundreds of likes on LinkedIn.
 Why?
 Because personalizing messages is an artform, and it’s a lot cooler in the moment to write a one-off message to a CEO and get a response than it is to send 200 semi-personalized messages to directors and book five meetings over a month.

 When SEPs were first introduced, it was enough to be persistent.
 You’d get meetings by sending even the most generic sequences, because prospects weren’t used to hearing from the same rep 10 different times in a month or so.
 Few people had a manual process good enough to manage that kind of outreach at scale.